cosminstr/ESP-32-Futurama-IoT-Project/README.md

 ## Technologies Used

-- ESP-32 Microcontroller's build-in BLE Technology
+- ESP-32 Microcontroller's built-in BLE Technology
 - PlatformIO extension in VSC for the development environment

 ## How to Install and Run the Project